vuejs/awesome-vue/README.md

  - [vue-link](https://github.com/Developmint/vue-link) - One component to link them all 🔗 (treat external and internal links same)
  - [vue-identify-network](https://github.com/vinayakkulkarni/vue-identify-network) - ⚡️Identify what kinda internet your users are using!
  - [vue-cloneya](https://github.com/ridaamirini/vue-cloneya) - A vue component to clone DOM elements
+ - [vue-if-bot](https://github.com/Developmint/vue-if-bot) - A lightweight component to hide/show content to clients based on the user agent

 ### Tabs